Fausto Coppi: Professional career

 Twice, 1949 and 1952, Coppi won the Giro d'Italia and the Tour de France in the same year, the first to do so.
 He won the Giro five times, a record shared with Alfredo Binda and Eddy Merckx.
 During the 1949 Giro he left Gino Bartali by 11 minutes between Cuneo and Pinerolo.
 Coppi won the 1949 Tour de France by almost half an hour over everyone except Bartali.
 From the start of the mountains in the Pyrenees to their end in the Alps, Coppi took back the 55 minutes by which Jacques Marinelli led him.

 Coppi won the Giro di Lombardia a record five times (1946, 1947, 1948, 1949 and 1954).
 He won Milan–San Remo three times (1946, 1948 and 1949).
 In the 1946 Milan–San Remo he attacked with nine others, five kilometres into a race of 292 km.
 He dropped the rest on the Turchino climb and won by 14 minutes.
 He also won Paris–Roubaix and La Flèche Wallonne (1950).
 He was also 1953 world road champion.

 In the first years of his career, Coppi was unable to ride the Tour de France.
 When he turned professional in 1940, the Tour de France was not held because of the Second World War.
 The Tour restarted in 1947, but Italians were not welcome yet.
 In 1948, Italians were welcome, but Coppi was suspended by the Italian cycling union because he had abandoned the 1948 Giro d'Italia in protest against the small penalty given to Fiorenzo Magni.
 In 1949, Coppi was finally able to enter the Tour.
-After several stages, Coppi was more than half an hour behind in the general classification, but he gained time in the mountain stages, and ended the Tour winning the general classification and the mountains classification, both with his team mate Bartali in second place, also winning the team classification.
+After several stages, Coppi was more than half an hour behind in the general classification, but he gained time in the mountain stages, and ended the Tour winning the general classification and the mountains classification, both with his teammate Bartali in second place, also winning the team classification.